 'Showboat' on left, compared to Xanadu on right a compact landscape type similar to P. selloum, it is a sport of ‘Xanadu.’
 Grows to about 4' tall and handles sun better than its sport parent.
 It grows more upright and the leaves also get larger, to about 18" tall under favorable conditions (shade, moisture, fertilizer).
 Like its parent, it seems to handle frost about like P. selloum, around 20°F or USDA zone 9/Sunset zone 15 and higher.
 Best with shade to part sun, regular watering and feeding, and at least average drainage.
 It will tolerate some dryness when established and always makes a great, compact outdoor container alternative to P. selloum. rev 8/2002

 ‘Xanadu’ nice landscape plant on right, compared to Showboat on left to only about 30" tall, this variety is a dwarf landscape type similar to P. selloum, with smaller, finer, more deeply cut, lobed leaves.
 Blades reach just 12" long but are held away from the trunk on very long petioles.
 It prefers shady conditions with average to infrequent watering.
 It will form a small trunk over time but the plant overall is much lower and wider in proportion to P. selloum,with relatively longer petioles and smaller blades.
 Another great outdoor/indoor container plant.
 My wife has tried this twice outdoors in Santa Cruz with partial protection and it has frozen out twice at 30F.
 It needs good overhead frost protection anywhere it will see a hard freeze, or else should be grown in a moveable container.
-Indoor/outdoor as a house, patio or porch container anywhere, in landscapes only in Sunset zones 21-24/USDA zone 10. rev 10/2012
+According to Randy Baldwin at his San Marcos Growers website, this might be actually be a true species, P. xanadu.
+Indoor/outdoor as a house, patio or porch container anywhere, in landscapes only in Sunset zones 21-24/USDA zone 10. rev 3/2017

 'Xanadu Gold' first crop a much slower, smaller growing golden variant of the original form, this one is rich golden yellow in medium shade, with warm coppery colored veins.
 It bleaches to white in strong light and becomes chartreuse green in deep shade.
 Against the right background it is very nice.
 Due to its less vigorous growth this form is probably best used in containers on patios or porches, or as a house plant. rev 10/2009